 Let's start by looking at some common ways that people try to define proposal success.

-• Anything that wins!
+Anything that wins!
 During the proposal phase you haven't won or lost, so it doesn't help you any to use that to define success for the proposal you are working on now.

-• On time submission.
+A compliant, on time submission.
 Your goal should not be to simply submit the proposal.
 A late submission might be a loss, but an on-time submission does not mean you will win.
 Even if all your proposals are submitted on time, you could still lose them all.
+Similarly, all proposals that make the competitive range will be compliant.
+But only one of them will win.
+Being RFP compliant does not make you better than all the other companies that are also RFP compliant.

-• A defect free proposal.
+A defect free proposal.
 Being free of defects doesn't mean your proposal is better than all of the other ones submitted.

 Proposal success is also not determined by the amount of effort put into it, how bad you want to win, how much you like it, whether it "sounds good," the most experienced person’s opinion, what the sales lead thinks, or even what makes The Powers That Be in your own company happy.